- (and not PR Visa)? Is it worth it?

 “What are the visas to apply to Canada?”

-Mostly from my research, you can apply in 2 categories: PR Visa and Study Visa.
+Mostly on my research, you can apply in 2 categories: PR Visa and Study Visa.
 They also have a sponsored work visa but that is not very easy to get.

 Express Entry System